 Mass Effect Andromeda is a big game with a whole lot going on.
-It’s complex enough without worrying how you’re going to be build your character.
+It’s complex enough without having to worry about how you’re going to build your character.
 Sometimes you just need a little help with that.

-These guides are intended to give new players, or veterans looking to try something different, a helping hand when it comes to kitting out a new profile for their Ryder.
-They go over the basic strengths and weaknesses of the class, a few sample builds, including what upgrades to take at ranks four, five and six.
-Along with this are other bits and pieces of information such as recommended party members to take along to compliment the playstyle, as well as some weapons to consider.
+These guides are intended to give new players—or veterans looking to try something different—a helping hand when it comes to kitting out a new profile for their Ryder.
+They go over the basic strengths and weaknesses of the class and provide a few sample builds, including what upgrades to take at ranks four, five and six.
+Along with this are other bits and pieces of information, such as recommended party members to take along to complement the playstyle, as well as some weapons to consider.

 The Engineer is for powers what the Soldier is for guns.
 More than the other skill trees, the Engineer has access to a bevy of anti-shield and anti-armor options including Overload, Incinerate, Flamethrower and Energy Drain.

 Better yet, it also has access to two different tech constructs in the form of the Assault Turret and the Remnant VI.
 The Engineer class is the best class to abuse these abilities considering it’s the only tech-oriented class to gain bonuses to tech constructs.

 The big catch here is that all of this versatility comes at the cost of damage output and staying power.
 The Engineer does not like to be shot at.
 Taking damage will cause the friendly drone that hovers beside you to explode, negating the cooldown bonuses that come with the class for a short while.
 Likewise, given the focus on spiffy powers with fast cooldowns, you’re going want lighter weapons like pistols and SMGs, which means the raw damage output of the class is behind that of many of the other profiles.